China’s BRI Geopolitical Maritime Investments in the EU’s Shipping Industry, the EU’s Reaction and the Implications for South-South Relations

 By John Njenga Karugia

-Europe’s largest harbor, the Rotterdam harbor in the Netherlands followed shortly after.
-After China acquired a minority shareholding of 17.85% of the Rotterdam port in 2016, China Daily[vii] noted the strategic importance of the Rotterdam harbor due to its location “at the junction of the land-based Silk Road Economic Belt and ocean-going 21st Century Maritime Silk Road” which are key trade routes for Europe, Africa and Asia’s population of about 5 billion people.
+Europe’s largest harbor – Rotterdam Harbor in the Netherlands – followed shortly after.
+After China acquired a minority share of 17.85% of the port in 2016, China Daily noted the harbour’s strategic importance, due to its location “at the junction of the land-based Silk Road Economic Belt and ocean-going 21st-Century Maritime Silk Road”, key trade routes for Europe, Africa and Asia’s population of about five billion people.

-In 2023, after heated debates amongst coalition partners of Germany’s current government, Germany approved China’s takeover of the Tollerort Terminal at its strategic harbor in Hamburg as a minority shareholder.
-Six federal ministries, Germany’s foreign intelligence services (BND), the European Commission, the USA and various analysts in Germany were against COSCO’s interests in Hamburg since it is part of Germany’s critical infrastructure.[viii]
-National security was cited as the key issue by German voices that were opposed to the takeover which almost collapsed.
-Security has been cited as a key concern across the EU since NATO military equipment pass through some of these ports.
+In 2023, after heated debates among the coalition partners of the German government, the country approved China’s takeover of the Container Terminal Tollerort at the strategic harbor in Hamburg as a minority shareholder.
+Six federal ministries, Germany’s foreign intelligence services (BND), the European Commission, the USA, and various analysts in Germany were against COSCO’s interests in Hamburg, since it forms part of Germany’s critical infrastructure.
+National security was cited as the key issue by German voices that were opposed to the takeover, which almost collapsed.

+Across the EU, security has also been cited as a key concern, since NATO military equipment passes through some of these ports.
 In 2019, the EU established “a framework for the screening of foreign direct investments into the Union”.
-This post-Piraeus securitized framework[ix] states that the following factors may be taken into consideration by EU member states or by the European Commission:
+This post-Piraeus securitized framework states that the following factors may be taken into consideration by EU member states or by the European Commission:

 1. In determining whether a foreign direct investment is likely to affect security or public order, Member States and the Commission may consider its potential effects on, inter alia: